vanHeemstraSystems/flask-headstart/100/README.md

 ## 104 Create Virtual Environment

-In the terminal in Visual Studio Code, inside the repository root directory, type the following to crete a virtual environment (named 'env' which is a convention):
+If the folder 'env' does not yet exist in the root directory, in the terminal in Visual Studio Code, inside the repository root directory, type the following to create a virtual environment (named 'env' which is a convention):

 ```
 [cloud_user@wvanheemstra2c flask-headstart]$ virtualenv env